 - Mobile Technology: A Wipro survey revealed that about 40% of U.S. utility companies support customer self-service on mobile phones.
 Besides the ability to pay bills at any time, apps facilitate quicker communication between customers and the utility, enable multiple channel engagement and can speed up the process of changing services.
 Deeper integration can include the possibility of an app alerting customers to peak service hours to help reduce their bills.

 Oil and gas companies epresent the second largest application area for fiber optics, and usage is expected to grow at a compound annual growth rate of 4.2% by 2019, according to MarketsandMarkets.
-Digital West has been investing in the technology infrastructure of California’s Central Coast by developing the area’s only pure fiber optic network.
+We have been investing in the technology infrastructure of California’s Central Coast by developing the area’s only pure fiber optic network.
 This network provides area utilities Internet speeds from 50 Mbps to 10 GigE.
 We also connect businesses to fiber elsewhere in California, New York and beyond.